Environmental impact of war: Fossil fuel use

 With the high degree of mechanization of the military large amounts of fossil fuels are used.
 Fossil fuels are a major contributor to global warming and climate change, issues of increasing concern.
 Access to oil resources is also a factor for instigating a war.

 The United States Department of Defense (DoD) is a government body with the highest use of fossil fuel in the world.
 According to the 2005 CIA World Factbook, when compared with the consumption per country the DoD would rank 34th in the world in average daily oil use, coming in just behind Iraq and just ahead of Sweden.

 Waste incineration

 At U.S. bases during the 21st-century wars in Iraq and Afghanistan, human waste was burned in open pits along with munitions, plastic, electronics, paint, and other chemicals.
 The carcinogenic smoke is suspected to have injured some soldiers exposed to it.

+The smoke from these burn pits can potentially cause respiratory and cardiovascular disease.
+The threat of exposure to the smoke from these burn pits impacts both military as well as civilian populations.
+The threat that the exposure to this smoke poses depends on multiple factors, including the duration of exposure, wind direction, and the materials that are being incinerated.
+The United States Military now discourages waste disposal using open burn pits, recommending that they only be used in emergency situations.
+Additionally, there are also certain items that are now prohibited from being burned.
+Open air burn pits are still used today by military forces as well as civilian populations in places that do not have adequate solid waste disposal services.

 Intentional flooding

 Flooding can be used as scorched earth policy through using water to render land unusable.
 It can also be used to prevent the movement of enemy combatants.
 During the Second Sino-Japanese War, dykes on the Yellow and the Yangtze Rivers were breached to halt the advance of Japanese forces.
 During the Siege of Leiden in 1573, the dykes were breached to halt the advance of Spanish forces.
 During Operation Chastise during the Second World War, the Eder and Sorpe river dams in Germany were bombed by the Royal Air Force, flooding a large area and halting industrial manufacture used by the Germans in the war effort.